Being a betta fish owner can be hard, and truthfully, I’ve found it to be even more difficult than being a cat owner at times.

-One of the most common “symptoms” a Betta fish will show is staying at the bottom of the tank.
-Unfortunately, there can be a lot of reasons your fish lays on the bottom of their tank or acts lethargic.
+Due to the fact that this is the most common symptom a betta fish will exhibit when sick there are a number of reasons why your fish will lay on the bottom of their tank or act lethargic.

-Water condition directly can cause a Betta to lose their appetite, or worse… not want to move at all.
+Water condition directly can cause a betta fish to lose their appetite, or worse… not want to move at all.

 Another great addition to your fish tank would be a moss ball / Marimo plant.
 This little bugger will help keep your nitrates low and make sure your tank doesn’t grow algae.